ansys/pyansys-geometry/doc/source/getting_started/creating_remote_session.rst

 Create a remote session and connect to it
 =========================================

-If a remote server is running Ansys 2023 R2 or later and PIM, you can use PIM (Product Instance Manager) to start a Discovery or SpaceClaim session that PyGeometry can then connect to.
+If a remote server is running Ansys 2023 R2 or later and PIM (Product Instance Manager), you can use PIM to start a Discovery or SpaceClaim session that PyGeometry can connect to.

 Set up the remote server
 ------------------------